Frequently Asked Questions

 Q: Who are the Roberts Fellows?

-Roberts Fellows are present and former SVSU undergraduate students who have demonstrated exceptional academic achievement, outstanding potential for distinguished careers, demonstrated commitment to service, diverse backgrounds and life experiences, and capacity for personal and collective growth.
+Roberts Fellows are present and former SVSU undergraduate students who have demonstrated exceptional academic achievement, outstanding potential for distinguished careers, demonstrated a commitment to service, diverse backgrounds and life experiences, and capacity for personal and collective growth.

 Q: What are you looking for in a candidate for a Roberts Fellowship?